aykoda/KataGames/README.md

 # KataGames
 Mars Rover Kata

-Definitions and restrictions of the game:
+Definitions and restrictions of the game:\n
 • Define a Obstacle's Fixed-point (X,Y) and Direction (C-centered)
 • Define the direction a Rover is facing (N,S,E,W) and starting points (X,Y)
 • Define each Rover's MAX movement coordinates: